3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/Orca_Slicer_Setup.md

 # Orca Slicer Setup

 You have to modify your slicer's `Machine Gcode` that is sent to the printer.
-The basic commands to do this are in the macro files, the expanded setup for use with Orca slicer is shown below, please take special care to copy them in correctly, as even a single error can stop the whole system from working.
+The Machine Gcode for Orca slicer is shown below, please take special care to copy them in correctly, as even a single error can stop the whole system from working.
 Below shows a fully setup slicer as per recommended Mainsail settings combined with the macro settings for Orca Slicer using relative extrusion.

 Cut/paste your current gcode out of the gcode window & into Notepad/Notes to save if you ever revert back & need it again.
-Replace your old Start gcode with the correct one for your slicer. the example below is for Orca slicer.
+Replace your old Machine Gcode with the new Gcode for the relevant boxes.

 It's very important the last line of the `Machine Start Gcode` is a single long line as shown below, with no returns in it.
 If this is not the case the system will fail as soon as you start a print.